The Arsenio Hall Show: Background

 Hall had been a host on The Late Show in 1987, another talk show on Fox, after the dismissal of Joan Rivers.
 He was given a 13-week run, during which he became unexpectedly popular.
-During the monologue of his final appearance as host, Hall stated that he agreed to only do 13 weeks because he could only stay long as he had plans "to do other things".
+During the monologue of his final appearance as host, Hall stated that he agreed to only do 13 weeks because he could only stay that long as he had plans "to do other things".
 He subsequently began working on the Eddie Murphy vehicle Coming to America.
 He ultimately signed with Paramount Television before Fox finally decided, after the fact, that it wanted to keep him.
 Hall had a fairly long connection with Paramount before this, having been the in-house comedian on Paramount's weekly music series Solid Gold for several years and co-hosting its final two years.

 Arsenio, debuting on Tuesday, Jan.
 3, 1989, with guests Brooke Shields, Leslie Nielsen and Luther Vandross, was one of two late-night shows to premiere that month.
 The other was The Pat Sajak Show on CBS, hosted by longtime Wheel of Fortune host Pat Sajak.
 Unlike Sajak, Hall benefited from prior experience hosting a late-night program, especially when compared with Sajak's lack of emceeing experience outside of his Wheel duties.
-Hall also had a clear demographic to serve (whereas Sajak was targeting the already-taken demographic that was watching Johnny Carson), and his show premiered the week before Sajak's, giving him a head start.
+Hall also had a clear demographic to serve (whereas Sajak was targeting the already-taken demographic that was watching The Tonight Show Starring Johnny Carson), and his show premiered the week before Sajak's, giving him a head start.
 While Hall's show became a near-instant hit, Sajak's show was a ratings flop and was canceled after little more than a year.